A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-For ease of notation, we will use the set $\mathcal{S}^c_F$ for the following proof.
-The construction for $\tilde{\mathcal{S}}^c_F$ is the exact same, and we will point out the places where the distinction is relevant.
-We will also assume initially that $c$ is positive; we will discuss the case when $c = 0$ at the end.
+\begin{proof} For ease of notation, we will use the set $\mathcal{S}^c_F$ for the following proof.
+The argument for $\tilde{\mathcal{S}}^c_F$ is the same, and we will point out the places where the distinction is relevant.